spyder-ide/spyder/REVIEW.md

 Reviews may be tagged per comment or through the primary comment of a GitHub review.
 Addressing this feedback is considered above-and-beyond, and may be more relevant on some PRs than others.
 PR authors may address these reviews, but are not required to do so in order for the PR to be eligible for merging.

+#### Comment items

+Reviewers can leave comments marked with the `[comment]` tag (preferably), or not marked with any tag, to highlight positive aspects of the contribution, ask a tangential question, suggest content that could be added in the future, or any other hint that could help the contributor or other reviewers to better understand the context of the proposed work.
+Contributors are not required to address such comments as part of the review process.

 #### Followup-only items